Serving Denver Metro, Boulder, Greeley, Steamboat Springs, Fort Collins, and all of Colorado.

 Colorado is an “at will” state, which means that your employer can fire you at any point for any reason, or even no reason at all.
-While the “at will” rule might make it seem as though you have no recourse should you be fired, there are exceptions to the rule, including discrimination, implied contract, and violating public policy.
+For example, your employer can fire you for liking the Yankees, wearing a red shirt, or for simply not liking you.
+While the “at will” rule might make it seem as though you have no recourse should you be fired, there are exceptions to the rule, including discrimination and sexual harassment, violating public policy, and implied contract.

 There are certain actions that are widely accepted by society as invalid for termination, which falls under Employment-At-Will.
 Some of these reasons include performing a public duty, refusing to do something illegal, or implementing a job-related right.
 Examples of these public policy violations include: